tgsmith61591/reclab/examples/README.txt

 Examples
 ========

 Examples of use for submodules in reclab.
-Note: this directory should include folders titled after submodules in reclab.
-Each subdirectory should contain a similar README.txt explaining the purpose of the submodule.
+Each directory corresponds to a reclab submodule and its related examples.

 |